nickfriesen/Python-Project-Template/README.md

 # Usage
 The intended usage is as following:
-1. When starting a new Python project, the `make prepare` command should be run to create the project structure, create the virtual envirnoment, and install all the necessary dependencies.
+1. When starting a new Python project, the `make install` command should be run to create the virtual envirnoment and install all the necessary dependencies.
-> *Note*: This command should only be run once at the beginning of the project.

 2. The command `source .venv/bin/activate` should be run to activate the virtual environment in the shell.